GatherSpot/prd/template/5-mvp.md

          - Step 1: Gradually collect data on user behavior, such as the types of events they attend, their interactions, and their preferences keeping in mind data we have to ensure data privacy and compliance with regulations.

-         - Step 2: Start with collaborative filtering which is easier to implement and based on the construction of a user-interaction matrix basd on data previously collected.
+         - Step 2: Start with collaborative filtering which is easier to implement and based on the construction of a user-interaction matrix using data previously collected.
 For user-based collaborative filtering, recommend events that similar users have attended or shown interest in.
 For item-based collaborative filtering, recommend events similar to those a user has interacted with.

          - Step 3: Evaluate the performance of the collaborative filtering system using appropriate metrics such as precision, recall, or Mean Average Precision (MAP).
 Repeat all this sequence until having satisfactory results (MAP score > 0.5 would be great)

-Overall, all these
+   - **Event Sponsorship:**

+      Event sponsorship feature would enable organizers to guarantee a visibility for the events they create.
+It would also be a way for the app to generate revenues.
+We decided to exclude it from the MVP because implementing a robust system for managing sponsorships requires significant development effort.
+It involves the creation of a backend infrastructure to handle sponsorship agreements as well as designing a user-friendly interface for organizers to manage their sponsorship deals.

+      - **Integration strategy**:

+      - Step 1: Conduct market research to identify potential sponsors who align with the nature of events hosted or promoted through GatherSpot.
+This can only be done after the product has reached a certain level of success related to engagement metrics and user penetration.

+      - Step 2: Develop sponsorship proposal packages outlining the benefits and opportunities available to sponsors.

+      - Step 3: Reach out to potential sponsors to discuss partnership opportunities and negotiate sponsorship agreements.

+Starting with gamification, then incorporating a recommender system, and finally introducing event sponsorship makes sense, as we aim to create the best possible product to attract potential sponsors.
+By prioritizing these features in this sequence, we ensure that GatherSpot evolves into a comprehensive and compelling platform that not only delights users but also offers tangible benefits to potential sponsors, thereby increasing our chances of securing valuable sponsorship deals.